AUAShen/vConv/demo.md

 # A motif discovery demo of vConv-based model

 Here we provide a demo of vConv's application in motif discovery using chipseq pick data as input.
 The input file is in fasta format, each reads is a pick sequence identified from chipseq experiment.
 The demo will train the model and output model's parameters and the predicted motifs.

 Folder structure:

-**../demofasta/**  input fasta files, will train the model and predict motifs for each fasta file under this folder.
+**../demofasta/**  input folder, saves fasta files.
+The demo script will first build a vConv-based model.
+For each fasta file under this folder, it will generate input data and train the model on the dataset.
+Finally a set of motifs will be generated for each input fasta file.

-**../result/vConvB/** output folder, each input fasta file will generate a subfolder under this directory, under which predicted motifs will be saved in **recover_PWM** folder and model's parameters will be saved in **ModleParaMeter**
+**../result/vConvB/** output folder, each input fasta file, the script will generate a subfolder under this directory, under which predicted motifs will be saved in **recover_PWM** folder and model's parameters will be saved in **ModleParaMeter**

 ## Prerequisites